NGMunia/Network-Topology-Media-company-/README.md

 **LACP**:

-CORE switches and Access switches are configured with LACP in active-active mode.
+The core switch and Access switches are configured with LACP in active-active mode.
 Verification is seen below on the ACC-SW1: